mathworks/climatedatastore/README.md

    1. See the notes below for information on first time install
    2. type `help climateDataStoreDownload` or  `help climateDataStoreDownloadAsync` for help on using the functions
    3. Find your dataset at [Climate Data Store](https://cds.climate.copernicus.eu/#!/home) and click on the "download data" tab.
 Make your selections for the subset of data you want.
 Click "show API request" at the bottom.
    4. Use `climateDataStoreDownload` to get the data.
 The first parameter is the name of the data set to retrieve.
 The second parameter is a MATLAB version of the python structure that selects what subset of the data to download. `climateDataStoreDownload` downloads the files, and returns a list of files that were downloaded.

 Note that downloading the files can take some time, depending on how large they are.
-If you have really large files, `climateDataStoreDownloadAsync can be helpful.
+If you have really large files, `climateDataStoreDownloadAsync` can be helpful.
+You can check on the status of your request by visiting [the CDS request status page](https://cds.climate.copernicus.eu/cdsapp#!/yourrequests).

    Typically, files returned are:

    | File Type | Extension | MATLAB Functions |